Keep it simple with these 18 delicious Whole30-friendly meals that are Dietitian-approved and can be made in a matter of minutes.

 An perfectly balanced, egg-free option for those who avoid eggs due to a sensitivity or allergy OR for those who just need something other than eggs for breakfast while on the Whole30.
 I love my eggs but sheeeesh!… not after 30 days straight of them!
 For more Whole30 Egg-free Breakfasts check-out this post.

-How to make: In a skillet over medium-high heat, sauté 1/2 cup cubed sweet potatoes or potatoes (1/4-1/2 inch. cubes) in 1-2 tsp. fat of choice (coconut oil, ghee, duck fat, avocado oil, etc.) Once potatoes are cooked through about half way, add 1 cup of veggies of choice, herbs and/or seasonings and continue to cook until veggies and potatoes are cooked to liking.
+How to make: In a skillet over medium-high heat, sauté 1/2 cup cubed sweet potatoes or potatoes (1/4-1/2 inch. cubes) in 1-2 tsp. fat of choice (coconut oil, ghee, avocado oil, olive oil).
+Once potatoes are cooked through about half way, add 1 cup of veggies of choice, herbs and/or seasonings and continue to cook until veggies and potatoes are cooked to liking.
 Note: add greens last and cook for only a couple of minutes.
-Meanwhile, in a separate pan, brown Whole30-approved sausage such as our favorites from Pederson’s Natural Farms (Italian, Breakfast, and Chorizo are all Whole30-approved).
+Meanwhile, in a separate pan, brown Whole30-approved sausage such as Mulay’s & Pedersons (or make your own).
 Combine the sausage with the veggies and potato hash.
 Transfer to plate and ENJOY!

 Whole30 Recipe option: Brussels Sprouts Sweet Potato Sausage Hash